 As a passionate teacher, he was appointed assistant professor at the University of Minnesota in 2022.
 Kim has given masterclasses in multiple US and South Korean universities, including the Peabody Institute of Music, University of Southern California, University of Wisconsin Eau-Claire, Minnesota Clarinet Academy, Seoul National University, Korea National University of Arts, Han Yang University, and many others.

 Kim made his debut with the Colburn Orchestra at the Walt Disney Concert Hall in Los Angeles in 2013.
 The orchestra was conducted by the Los Angeles Philharmonic Orchestra's fellow conductor Dietrich Paredes.
 The press raved about the performance given by the young clarinetist: "His strikingly mature artistry, his poised security of technique and expression were a marvel; from his instrument were drawn silken lines of sound, suffused with a dewy poignancy, and, in the finale, manic squawks and yawps."

-A graduate of the Conservatoire de Paris, where he was accepted as the first Korean clarinetist in the school's history, he studied with distinguished professors Michel Arrignon and Pascal Moragues.
-After Paris he went on to study in Los Angeles at the Colburn Conservatory of Music, gaining an artist diploma under Yehuda Gilad in 2014.
-He served as Young Artist in Residence with Classical Minnesota Public Radio in 2013.
+The graduate of the Conservatoire National Supérieur de Musique et de Danse in Paris, where he was accepted as the first Korean clarinetist in the school's history.
+He studied with distinguished professors Michel Arrignon and Pascal Moragues.
+His tuition in Paris was preceded by three years with Florent Heau at the Conservatoire a Rayonnement Regional de Rueil-Malmaison.
+After Paris, he went on to study in Los Angeles at the Colburn Conservatory of Music, gaining an artist diploma under Yehuda Gilad in 2014.

-Sang Yoon Kim is a Buffet Crampon and Silverstein ligature artist.
+Sang Yoon Kim is a Buffet Crampon, Vandoren and Silverstein Performing Artist.